 CCVT clients have unique learning difficulties, but that doesn’t mean they are impossible to overcome.
 I have found that building a class community, cultivating a welcoming atmosphere, and employing supportive teaching methods can provide hopeful and restorative measures to counterbalance the negative effects of trauma.

 The foundation of any class is a strong, positive relationship between each student and their teacher.
 This foundation also includes a feeling of solidarity and bonding between classmates.
 We sometimes have birthday parties for the students, which helps bring us all closer.
 Yet even these celebrations can be bittersweet.
-I once asked the class, “Are there any birthdays in January?” so we could make plans for the next party.
+I once asked the class if there were any birthdays in January, so we could make plans for the next party.
 A young woman responded, “Not a birthday, but the anniversary of my husband’s death.”
-Such heavy grief can’t help but surface at the mention of yearly rituals, the painful annual reminders of lost loved ones, including birthdays no longer celebrated.
+Such heavy grief cannot help but surface at the mention of yearly rituals, the painful annual reminders of lost loved ones, including birthdays no longer celebrated.

-I strongly believe that one of the purposes of CCVT is to correct the balance of loss in some small way, to create new friendships that caulk the scars of lost loves, lives stolen too soon and with so much brutality.
-Nothing could replace entire personal worlds dissolved forever, but new stories, new relationships can partially refill the emptiness that follow survivors wherever they go.
+I strongly believe that one of the purposes of CCVT is to correct the balance of loss in some small way, to create new friendships that caulk the scars of lost loves, lives brutally stolen.
+Nothing can replace entire personal worlds dissolved forever, but new stories and new relationships can partially refill the emptiness that follow survivors wherever they go.
 For instance, a lively Somali woman received her Canadian citizenship three summers ago, and we had a wonderful party in her honour.
 Two tables supported a pot of rice, pans of vegetables and meat, homemade bread, pastries, chocolate cake, and three big bowls of chocolate ice-cream.
 The entire student body was talking, laughing, and dancing, and it felt good to be connected to a community, laughing and leaping in celebration of our new Canadian.
 Her happiness was contagious and I felt so proud to be part of the new life she is building in Canada.

-Finally, outings to the Parliament Library and Toronto Reference Library have reinforced independent study skills and given me the chance to guide students towards learning materials geared to their individual needs.
-On a personal note, I get a studious thrill out of all the new library cards issued, books checked out.
-A new library card is so meaningful because it represents independence for newcomers, especially for some of the women who don’t necessarily think in terms of having their own card in their own name.
+Finally, outings to the Parliament Library and Toronto Reference Library have reinforced independent study skills and given me the opportunity to guide students towards learning materials geared to their individual needs.
+On a personal note, I get a studious thrill out of all the new library cards issued and books checked out.
+A new library card is very meaningful because it represents independence for newcomers, especially for some of the women who don’t necessarily think in terms of having their own card in their own name.
 Tucking a shiny blue card into your billfold is also one more positive step towards that accumulation of identity that adds up to settlement in a new country.
-Some of our students need this affirmation and that extra nudge just to fill out the library membership application form.
+Many of our students need this affirmation and that extra nudge just to fill out the library membership application form.
 In the words of a student: “When you’ve been a refugee and haven’t lived a normal life for five years, ten years, then little things become big.”
-Just mustering the energy to get a library card can seem overwhelming, so anything CCVT can do to make their lives more normal, stable, and coherent is so very welcome.
+Just mustering the energy to get a library card can seem overwhelming, so whatever CCVT can do to make their lives more normal, stable, and coherent is very welcome.